jnalanko/SubsetWT/README.md

 cmake .. -DCMAKE_CXX_COMPILER=$(which g++) -DCMAKE_C_COMPILER=$(which gcc)
 make
 cd ../..
-make
+make example
 ```

-This creates an executable called `main` that runs some tests.
+This creates an executable called `example` that shows an example for how to use the subset wavelet tree class..

+Tests can be compile with `make tests` and run with `./tests`.